thygate/stable-diffusion-webui-depthmap-script/README.md

 When `Combine into one image` is enabled, the depthmap will be combined with the original image, the orientation can be selected with `Combine axis`.
 When disabled, the depthmap will be saved as a 16 bit single channel PNG as opposed to a three channel (RGB), 8 bit per channel image when the option is enabled.

 When either `Generate Stereo` or `Generate anaglyph` is enabled, a stereo image pair will be generated. `Divergence` sets the amount of 3D effect that is desired. `Balance between eyes` determines where the (inevitable) distortion from filling up gaps will end up, -1 Left, +1 Right, and 0 balanced.
-The different `Gap fill technique` settings are : none (no gaps are filled), naive (the original method), naive_interpolating (the original method with interpolation), polylines_soft and polylines_sharp are the latest technique, the last one being best quality and slowest.
+The different `Gap fill technique` options are : none (no gaps are filled), naive (the original method), naive_interpolating (the original method with interpolation), polylines_soft and polylines_sharp are the latest technique, the last one being best quality and slowest.
 Note: All stereo image generation is done on CPU.

 Settings on WebUI Settings tab :